 Here’s a table of content of sorts to let you know what we’re going to cover, in order:

-Don't worry about the order that these various pieces of equipment go in within the signal chain.
-We'll cover that in the conclusion.
-It's simple and will make plenty of sense by the time you get there.
+Don’t worry about the order that these various pieces of equipment go in within the signal chain.
+We’ll cover that in the next sections.
+It’s simple and will make plenty of sense by the time you get there.